 Walk to the bend in the road and turn left to Bembridge Windmill.
 Walk downhill to Steyne Wood, home to red squirrels.
-Just 50yds (50m) into the wood, bear left to follow a path which soon reaches a busy road.
-Cross over and go over a stile and continue on path signposted BB22 up a gentle rise past a caravan park to Hillway Road.
+Just 50yds (50m) into the wood, prior to the interpretation panel, bear left to follow a path which soon reaches a busy road.
+Cross over and go through a gate and continue on path signposted BB22 up a gentle rise past a caravan park to Hillway Road.
 Turn left up the road, then first right after 100yds (90m) into Jenny Street's Lane.
 Follow the path signposted BB15, eventually meeting the coastal path after bending round a large corrugated building.

 This is an early 18th-century wooden cap mill built of local limestone.
 For two centuries it provided work for generations of millers.
 The arrival of the railway bringing cheap flour meant that from 1897 only cattle feed was produced.
 The mill last operated in 1913.
 In World War Two it was used by the Home Guard as a look-out post.
 We restored it from a near derelict state using much of the original wooden machinery.
 It is now the Island’s only surviving windmill.

 Turn right and walk along the coastal path with stunning views of Whitecliff Bay.
-At the path junction bear to the right of the seats and cross the top of the concrete ramp to follow the onward coastal path keeping to the immediate right of the hedge and soon passing left of caravans.
+Pass BB16 on your right, then in open area, bear to the right of the seats and cross the top of the concrete ramp to follow the onward coastal path, keeping to the immediate right of the hedge and soon passing over a wooden bridge to the left of caravans.
 This is a rising path with some steps.
 Go through a kissing gate and follow the path diagonally up the hillside, turning left at the hedge at the top to pass through a kissing gate leading to an interpretation panel.
 After 30yds (30m) bear right, cross the car park and go up steep concrete steps to the beacon.